28 Best Website Monitoring Tools (Tried & Tested)

 Better Stack observability stack is centered around Logs.
 Better Stack Logs centralizes logs from different services (from apps, servers, Kubernetes clusters, and yes even Heroku hosted websites) into one place.

-Its 1-click integration with Better Stack Uptime allows to pass any irregularities in form of an alert and notify the right team members.
+Its 1-click integration with Better Stack Uptime passes any irregularities in the form of an alert and notifies the right team members.

 26. Datadog